Your cookie preferences

 Transferring your mobile number to a new phone

-Getting a new phone is exciting.
 According to our own mobile phone statistics, a Uswitch survey from 2022 found that 38% of people change their phone every two years.
-However, having a new phone number can be a bit of a chore.
+However, changing your phone number can be a bit of a chore.
+The good news is you can avoid any hassle by moving your existing number to your new phone.

 Here's a step-by-step guide to keeping your mobile number and how to use a PAC code.